mobify/spline/README.md

 # Spline

 **Spline is a mixin and function library for Sass.
-It makes writing stylesheets for mobile-first builds faster and easier.**
+It makes writing stylesheets for mobile-first builds faster and easier.
+Spline provides methods to manipulate text, use web & icon fonts, create CSS3 shapes, and much more.**

 Spline makes it easy for you to: